Colorado can be generally divided into (east to west):

-The age of the rock formations ranges from Precambrian granites exposed in the Rockies to Quaternary deposits from the last episode of glaciation and stream erosion.
+Colorado's rock formations range from Precambrian granites exposed in the Rocky Mountains to Quaternary deposits from the latest episodes of erosion and glaciation.
+The State can be generally divided into (east to west):

 (Fountain Valley Trail; 2011; Greg Willis, photographer.)